The 2018-2019 NASA eClips Advisory Group

 Southhampton Elementary School -- Fifth Grade

-Joseph Jackson is a Fifth Grade Science Teacher.
-He has taught 2-5th grade education for 14 years; 2 years at Petersburg Public Schools and 12 years at Richmond Public Schools.
-He is married to a wonderful special education teacher and has two children: Devon, age 16, and Grace, age 2.
+Joseph Jackson is a fifth-grade Science Teacher.
+He has taught 2nd-5th grade education for 15 years; 2 years at Petersburg Public Schools and 13 years at Richmond Public Schools.
+He is married to a wonderful special education teacher and has two children: Devon, age 17, and Grace, age 3.
+He attended Virginia Commonwealth University where he received his undergrad and masters degrees.
 He enjoys cooking, sports, and spending time with his family.

 Ms. Christine LaPointe